sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2023/docs/the-state-of-our-world-in-2023-pt-1.md

 - **Scale**: Scales are used to measure the intensity or frequency of certain phenomena and often involve a range of values.
 The Air Quality Index (AQI), for example, measures the level of air pollution on a scale from 0 to 500.
 - **Survey Results**: These are data collected directly from people, such as public opinion on government policies or satisfaction with public services.

 Why is this important to understand?
-Well, because whenever we hear about some metric in the news, we're not always presented with how its calculated:
+Well, because whenever we hear about some metric in the news, we're not always presented with how its calculated, which version is being used, what benchmarks are being considered, etc. This can lead to misinformation really quick.
+Below are some real examples:

-- Mistaking a composite index such as the Human Development Index (HDI) for a simple indicator like GDP per capita, drastically reduces the understanding of a country's development.
+- Reporting an unemployment rate without context, such as failing to explain whether they're referring to the U-3 rate (*the most commonly reported rate, which counts people without jobs who are actively seeking work*) or the U-6 rate (*which includes part-time workers who want but can't find full-time work and people who have stopped looking for a job*) can significantly alter the perceived state of the economy.
 - Mentioning a literacy rate of 95%, without understanding the appropriate benchmark (*like the average literacy rate for its region or income group*) might completely bias the result towards a good outcome, when the real outcome when benchmarked correctly might be extremely low.
-- Interpreting a moderate score on an air quality index (AQI) as "safe", without understanding the specific pollutants measured and their health impacts, can lead to underestimating health risks.
+- Interpreting a moderate score on an Air Quality Index (*AQI*) as "safe", without understanding the specific pollutants measured and their health impacts, can lead to underestimating health risks.
-- Comparing GDPs between countries without [adjusting for Purchase Power Parity](https://ourworldindata.org/what-are-ppps), or simply using [Nominal GDP vs Real GDP](https://www.khanacademy.org/economics-finance-domain/ap-macroeconomics/economic-iondicators-and-the-business-cycle/real-vs-nominal-gdp/a/lesson-summary-real-vs-nominal-gdp) without acknowledging that the first one includes an inflationary component.
+- Comparing GDPs between countries without [adjusting for Purchase Power Parity](https://ourworldindata.org/what-are-ppps), or simply using [Nominal GDP vs Real GDP](https://www.khanacademy.org/economics-finance-domain/ap-macroeconomics/economic-iondicators-and-the-business-cycle/real-vs-nominal-gdp/a/lesson-summary-real-vs-nominal-gdp) without acknowledging that the first one includes an inflationary component, can lead to unfair comparisons and a worst or better perception of a given economy than how it's really doing.
 - Taking survey results at face value without considering potential biases in the survey design or the representativeness of the sample can lead to incorrect conclusions about public opinion.
-This is extremely common and often happens around political contexts, specifically at political polling (*[this Medium article](https://medium.com/@vanacorec/selection-bias-in-political-polling-9fd667e8e7f7) nicely explains this phenomenon*)
+This is extremely common and often happens around political contexts, specifically at political polling (*[this Medium article](https://medium.com/@vanacorec/selection-bias-in-political-polling-9fd667e8e7f7) nicely explains this phenomenon*), where the sample is poorly designed, the results are poorly processed, the estimators are poorly designed, etc.

 The bottom line is that statistics is a very powerful tool that can be used to gather insights, but also mislead people, purposefully or by accident.
 Knowing how metrics are designed & built is already an extremely valuable tool we can use [anytime Colgate decides to bring out a new advert on how good their product is](https://www.reuters.com/article/uk-britain-colgate-idUKL1654835620070117/).

-Of course, knowing our metrics and their components & classification is just the first step in
+Of course, knowing our metrics and their components & classification is just the first step in.
+Throughout this series we'll try to explain every metric we explore in the most comprehensive way possible.

 ---

 # Preparing our workspace
-Now that the basic theory is all set, we can start by setting up our workspace.
+Now that the basic theory is set, we can start by setting up our workspace.
 This will include:
 - Setting up a folder structure.
 - Setting up an R project & environment.
 - Setting up a Python environment.
-- installing required packages for both parties.
+- Installing required packages for both parties.

 ## Folder structure set up
 Before we create our virtual environments, we'll set up our folder structure.
 Here's what we'll need: